opencontainers/wg-reference-types/docs/proposals/PROPOSAL_D.md

 ### JSON Schema

 The image-spec json schema is unchanged.

+The following annotations would be reserved:

+- "org.opencontainers.reference": this annotation is defined on an descriptor to an artifact and is set to the digest of another manifest that this artifact references.
+- "org.opencontainers.reference.type": this annotation is defined on descriptors and artifact manifests to indicate the type of artifact.

 The artifact is defined using the existing OCI Artifact definition (image-spec to a custom config media type):

 ```jsonc